-Trial Title A single-blind, randomised, phase II UK multi-centre study to determine reactogenicity and immunogenicity of heterologous prime/boost COVID-19 vaccine schedules - Stage 2 Internal ref. no. (or short title) Comparing COVID-19 Vaccine Schedule Combinations - Stage 2 (Com-COV2) Trial registration EudraCT 2021-001275-16 ISRCTN: 27841311 Sponsor University of Oxford, Clinical Trials and Research Governance, Joint Research Office, Boundary Brook House Churchill Drive, Headington Oxford OX3 7GB, United Kingdom Funder UK Vaccine Task Force (VTF) National Institute Health Research (NIHR) Collaboration for Epidemic Preparedness (CEPI) Novavax (Vaccine supply) Clinical Phase Phase II Trial Design Single-blind, randomised homologous/heterologous-boost vaccine administration study Trial Participants Adults aged 50 years of age and above Sample Size A total of 1050 (+ up to an additional 10%) participants will be enrolled, all of whom will have had their first dose of COVID-19 vaccine in the community as part of the NHS vaccine roll-out programme.
+Trial Title A single-blind, randomised, phase II UK multi-centre study to determine reactogenicity and immunogenicity of heterologous prime/boost COVID-19 vaccine schedules - Stage 2 Internal ref. no. (or short title) Comparing COVID-19 Vaccine Schedule Combinations - Stage 2 (Com-COV2) Trial registration EudraCT 2021-001275-16 ISRCTN: 27841311 Sponsor University of Oxford, Clinical Trials a Joint Research Office, Boundary Bro Churchill Drive, Headington Oxford OX3 7GB, United Kingdom Funder UK Vaccine Task Force (VTF) National Institute Health Research Collaboration for Epidemic Prepare Novavax (Vaccine supply) Clinical Phase Phase II Trial Design Single-blind, randomised homologous/heterologous-boost vaccine administration study Trial Participants Adults aged 50 years of age and above Sample Size A total of 1050 (+ up to an additional 10%) participants will be enrolled, all of whom will have had their first dose of COVID-19 vaccine in the community as part of the NHS vaccine roll-out programme.
 Participants will be evenly divided by prime vaccine type (525 per prime vaccine group).
 Within these vaccine groups participants will be enrolled into either an Immunology cohort who will have more visits (n=150 in total, 75 from each vaccine prime group) or a General cohort (n=900 in total, 450 from each vaccine prime group).
-Within each of these vaccine groups and cohorts participants will be randomised to receive either a homologous or heterologous boost as outlined in section 8.3.
-Planned Trial Period Approximately 10 months per participant Total trial period 1 year, 7 months Objectives Outcome Measures Timepoint(s)
+Within each of these vaccine groups and cohorts participants will be randomised to receive either a homologous or heterologous boost as outlined in section 8.3. nity as part of the NHS by prime vaccine type os participants will be e visits (n=150 in total, in total, 450 from each will be randomised to Planned Trial Period Approximately 10 months per parti Total trial period 1 year, 7 months cipant Objectives Outcome Measures Timepoint(s)